Reading Time: mins

 Yep!
 Adding load to exercises is how we train the movement and aim to ‘save’ that movement pattern, so the body remembers it and continues moving through that pattern.
 So if we’re doing a move really well, adding resistance or weight to it helps our body remember it for the next workout.
 But if that move is done poorly, it also saves that in the body.

-If you start training with good posture and an open chest, your muscle memory will be saving movement in that proud chest and aligned position.
+If you start training with good posture and an open chest, your muscles memory will be saving movement in that proud chest and aligned position.

 MENTALLY